opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/README.md

 were a path is ACCEPTED, REJECTED or DROPPED, based on the existing _Stop Arrival State_.
 The `1` and `1'` represent the same _stop arrival_ at **stop 1** for the same path, but at times are different.
+- The _Transfer_ is optional and only added to the path, if you need to walk from one stop to another.
+If the transfer is removed from the diagram, _Stop Arrival 2_ and _Stop Arrival 3'_ then represent the same stop arrival at the same stop.
 - There is no important timing point between the _transfer-slack_ and the _board-slack_, so the order do not matter.
-In the algorithm the _transfer-slack_ is eliminated and it is left to the internal Raptor `SlackProvider` to include the _transfer-slack_.
+In the algorithm the _transfer-slack_ is eliminated and it is left to the internal Raptor `SlackProvider` to include the _transfer-slack_ in the _bord-slack_(forward search) or in the _alight_slack_(reverse-search).
 - It might look odd that the _board-slack_ comes before the _wait_ part, but this is just a small trick to be able to calculate the _earliest-board-time_.
 Remember that the parts between 2 _stop-arrivals_ can technically be swapped around without any effect on the algorithm.
+Of cause the result paths need to be adjusted to reflect this.
-- The itinerary mapping process should swap the parts between to _stop-arrivals_ into the most intuitive order and possible do some time-shifting.
+- The path(itinerary) mapping process should swap the parts between to _stop-arrivals_ into an
+intuitive order seen from a user perspective, this may include time-shifting access or egress.
 - The _wait_ after the access and before the egress leg should be removed by the itinerary mapper.
 - In a _reverse-search_ the `Worker` code is the same - the exact same algorithm implementation is used.
-To be able to do this, a special `TransitCalculator`, `SlackProvider` and `TripScheduleSearch` is injected into the `RaptorWorker`.
+To be able to do this, a special _reverse_ `TransitCalculator`, `SlackProvider` and `TripScheduleSearch` is injected into the `RaptorWorker`.
 The terminology in the diagram above is the terminology used in the algorithm (`worker`).
 For example the _board-time_ and _alight-time_ is swapped, compared with the `RaptorTripSchedule` in the _transit-layer_.